Performing Validation

 # Displaying Errors with Flash Messages

-When using validation features in combination with the data-request-flash
+attribute in combination with the data-request-flash

 attribute, the validation errors take priority and suppress the flash message.
 To display both at the same time, set the attribute to a wildcard (*